aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 LPUSH messages:aj0strow#julia-lang '{ json message }'
 ```

-It's unlikely for users to message thousands of times before exchanging snapchat contacts, so we can pull all the messages from the conversation.
+It's unlikely users will message back and forth thousands of times before exchanging snapchat contacts, so we can safely pull all messages at once from the conversation.
 See [LRANGE](http://redis.io/commands/lrange).

 ```
 LRANGE messages:aj0strow#julia-lang 0 -1